 Here's the way it works.
 When you find yourself in the middle of a block, don't pause and don't stop and try again.
-Instead, continue the stuttering, slowing it down and letting the block run its course, deliberately making a smooth prolongation of what you are doing.
-In doing this, you will
+Instead, continue the stuttering, slowing it down and letting the block run its course, deliberately making a smooth prolongation of what you are doing.3 In doing this, you will

-&#x27;You must learn how to pull out of your old blocks voluntarily, to get them under voluntary control before uttering the word.
+1You must learn how to pull out of your old blocks voluntarily, to get them under voluntary control before uttering the word.
 (Van Riper)

-&lt;sup>2It is possible to release yourself voluntarily from blocking or repeating prior to completing a word utterance.
+2It is possible to release yourself voluntarily from blocking or repeating prior to completing a word utterance.
 (Czuchna)

-$^3{\rm He}$ (the stutterer) can change the way he stutters by deliberately "hanging on to" or prolonging the troublesome sound without struggling or unnecessary forcing.
+3He (the stutterer) can change the way he stutters by deliberately "hanging on to" or prolonging the troublesome sound without struggling or unnecessary forcing.
 (Luper)